FatboyHomeNetwork/media_library/README.md

 **Sent to** is a windows explorer context menu function.
 When selected it presents a list of various *destinations* the item could be sent to.
 These destinations are short cuts that link to an executable able to take files and folders a command line options.

-Using the **Sent to** function, users will be able to select any item that can access and chose to send it to the import queue.
-This kinda all implies something special needs to happen to actually support this.
+Using the **Sent to** function, users will be able to select any item that can access - on their local or shared drives - and chose to send it to the import queue.

 The implementation will be a python script and icons needed to create a new destination in the users send to function